Petechiae

 Can petechiae be treated?

-Treatment depends on underlying cause, may include medication or transfusions.
+Treatment depends on the underlying cause, and may involve addressing the underlying condition or managing symptoms.

 Are petechiae contagious?